 Job orders with a BFOQ

-C-502: Affirmative Action Job Orders
+C-502: Contract Compliance Job Orders

-Some job openings are mandated by written notification to allow an employer to recruit in specific categories (for example, “women only” or “Hispanics only”).
-In some cases, DOL’s Office of Federal Contract Compliance Programs has reviewed the hiring patterns of the employer in question and found that the employer needs to increase recruitment for employees in specific categories.
+Some job openings have been mandated by written notification to allow an employer to recruit in specific categories (for example, “women only” or “Hispanics only”).
+In these cases, DOL’s Office of Federal Contract Compliance Programs have reviewed the hiring patterns of the employer in question and found that the employer needed to increase recruitment for employees in specific categories.

-Boards must ensure the following:
+ES Supervisory staff must ensure the following:

-Workforce Solutions Office staff do not enter an affirmative action job order unless the employer supplies a copy of the federal letters or documents requiring that type of recruitment.
+ES Merit staff does not enter a compliance job order unless the employer supplies a copy of the federal letters or documents requiring that type of recruitment.

 Such information is retained for a minimum of three years.

-For employers that are not under an affirmative action mandate and that express an interest in recruiting from certain targeted populations to improve the demographics of their companies, Boards must ensure that Workforce Solutions Office staff do the following:
+For employers that are not under a compliance mandate and that express an interest in recruiting from certain targeted populations to improve the demographics of their companies, ES Supervisory staff must ensure that ES Merit staff does the following:

 Informs the employer that job seekers cannot be referred exclusively from targeted populations